SJohnRose/Work-Day-Scheduler/README.md

 ## Features

 * Application runs in the browser and features dynamically updated HTML and CSS powered by jQuery.
-* Uses the [Day.js] library to work with date and time.
+* Uses the Day.js library to work with date and time.
+* Time blocks for each working hour of the day.
+* Time blocks are colour coded to show past, present or future events.
+* When page is refreshed, the scheduled events are displayed.

 ## User Story